dotnet/docs/docs/whats-new/dotnet-docs-2021-12-01.md

 ---
-title: ".NET docs: What's new for December 1, 2021 - December 31, 2021"
+title: ".NET docs: What's new for December 2021"
-description: "What's new in the .NET docs for December 1, 2021 - December 31, 2021."
+description: "What's new in the .NET docs for December 2021." ms.date: 01/03/2022
-ms.date: 01/03/2022
 ---

-# .NET docs: What's new for December 1, 2021 - December 31, 2021
+# .NET docs: What's new for December 2021

-Welcome to what's new in the .NET docs from December 1, 2021 through December 31, 2021.
+Welcome to what's new in the .NET docs in December 2021.
 This article lists some of the major changes to docs during this period.

 ## .NET fundamentals